 Humans have an eternal nature, they have an existence that transcends the physical things around them.
 It is therefore inappropriate to measure the worth of a man by the things man created.

 The idea of money, currencies, career success, and so on, were all conceived by humans and so they remain lesser in hierarchy to humans and can never be the determinants of the worth of humans

 This is because humans have always been worthy before they created these things.
-Also because humans of every generation will always create new things, the measure of man’s worth will continue to change as new standards are created if they are based on creations.
+Also, because humans of every generation will always create new things, the measure of man’s worth will continue to change as new standards are created if they are based on the things we create.

 There is therefore a need to find a universal measure of the worth of man, one that is higher in hierarchy to man himself and cannot change.

 In the same way humans determine the worth of certain objects in our daily lives because we are higher in hierarchy than them since we created them, we should also find a greater determinant of our worth that is greater in hierarchy to us.

 But it is not a case of just “finding” what to measure our worth with because if we do that, several people can come up with several “findings” of what is bigger than humans on which we should base our worth.

 What is required is the true definition of our worth.
 That is, the standard to which we should compare ourselves which is true and wouldn’t be subject to the opinion of anyone.